Wulstan Fletcher

 The Adornment of the Middle Way

 Padmakara talks: Following Jigme Khyentse Rinpoche’s advice, Padmakara senior translators will be hosting study sessions on different classical texts.
-This is a joint venture of Padmakara (Portugal) and Maitrikara, and, for this first event, is in partnership with the Milinda Program.
+This is a joint venture of Padmakara (Portugal) and Maitrikara, and, once again, in partnership with the Milinda Program.

 Śāntarakṣita was one of the most important abbots and scholars of Nalanda and a major figure in the Madhyamaka tradition.
 His unique contribution was to combine the Madhyamaka view as an expression of the ultimate truth with the Yogacāra or Cittamātra (Mind Only) teachings as a means of understanding the conventional.
 This synthesis, which thus unites the teachings of the second and third turnings of the Dharma-Wheel, and which was further enriched by the logico-epistemological tradition, to which Śāntarakṣita himself made important contributions, was the last major philosophical development in the history of Buddhist India.
 It was this tradition that Śāntarakṣita, together with his disciple Kamalaśīla, brought to Tibet in the eighth century.